divyanshukatiyar/Kepler-exoplanet-analysis/README.md

 ![planet](prad_dist.png) ![star](srad_dist.png)
 The equilibrium temperature of the planets show some sort of normal distribution most of which fall between 0 to 2000 kelvins.
 The effective temperature of the parent star mainly falls approximately between 4000 to 8000 kelvins.
 ![ptemp](ptemp_dist.png) ![stemp](star_temp_dist.png)

+## Model building
+For building the model, I chose the necessary columns that would be used to get score predictions and created dummy variables using these columns.
+Then I splitted the data into training data and test data with test size of 50%.
+Since mean absolute error (MAE) gives the insight to what estimator to use, I tried three different models:
+* **Multiple linear regression** - uses several explanatory variables to predict the outcome of a response variable.
+* **Lasso regression** - uses shrinkage.
+Shrinkage is where data values are shrunk towards a central point, like the mean.
+* **Random forest** - operates by constructing several decision trees during training time and outputting the mean of the classes as the prediction of all the trees.